Wrong price displayed

 For example, if the shop crosses out one price and replaces it with another lower price, the goods must have been on sale in that shop (or a large number of shops, in the case of a chain) at that original price for a reasonable time.

 What is regarded ‘a reasonable time’ is not set out in law.
-The CCPC’s view is that the product should be advertised at the sale price for at least the same amount of time as it was available at the original higher price.
+The CCPC’s view is that the product should only be advertised as a discounted price (e.g. “Was /Now” ) for the same amount of time as it was available at the original higher price.

 If a chain or a business with more than one shop advertises goods at a certain price, that price should apply in all its shops where the goods are sold – unless the advertisement makes it clear that the price applies in certain shops only.